Skip to content

 Article 5 — management body governance

-Article 5 places overall accountability for the ICT risk management framework on the management body of the financial entity.
-The management body is required to define, approve, oversee, and be responsible for the implementation of all arrangements related to the ICT risk management framework referred to in Article 6.
+Article 5(1) requires financial entities to have in place an internal governance and control framework that ensures an effective and prudent management of ICT risk, in accordance with Article 6(4).
+Article 5(2) then places overall accountability on the management body: it is required to define, approve, oversee, and be responsible for the implementation of all arrangements related to the ICT risk management framework referred to in Article 6.

-Article 5 then enumerates specific management-body responsibilities, including (in summary):
+Article 5(2) then enumerates specific management-body responsibilities, including (in summary):

 • bearing the ultimate responsibility for managing the financial entity's ICT risk;